-\item A normal algebraic three-dimensional variety $V$ is called \emph{Fano threefold} if it has at most canonical Gorenstein singularities and the anticanonical divisor $-K_{V}$ is ample on $V$.
-A projective normal three-dimensional variety $V$ is called \emph{weak Fano threefold} if it has at most canonical singularities and the anticanonical divisor $-K_{V}$ is nef and big on $V$.
-The number $(-K_{V})^{3}$ is called (anticanonical) \emph{degree} of $V$.
-For a Fano threefold $V$, the curve $Z \subset V$ with $Z \simeq \mathbb{P}^1$ and $-K_{V} \cdot Z = 1$ is called \emph{line}.
-Similar, a surface $\Pi \subset V$ with $\Pi \simeq \mathbb{P}^2$ and $-K_{V}^2 \cdot \Pi = 1$ is called \emph{plane}.
+\item Normal three-dimensional variety $V$ is called a \emph{Fano threefold} if it has at worst canonical Gorenstein singularities and the anticanonical divisor $-K_{V}$ is ample.
+Normal projective three-dimensional variety $V$ is called a \emph{weak Fano threefold} if it has at worst canonical singularities and the anticanonical divisor $-K_{V}$ is nef and big.
+The number $(-K_{V})^{3}$ is called the (anticanonical) \emph{degree} of $V$.
+For a Fano threefold $V$, any curve $Z \subset V$ satisfying $Z \simeq \mathbb{P}^1$ and $-K_{V} \cdot Z = 1$ is called a \emph{line}.
+Similarly, any surface $\Pi \subset V$ satisfying $\Pi \simeq \mathbb{P}^2$ and $-K_{V}^2 \cdot \Pi = 1$ is called a \emph{plane}.